build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ### Make changes to Cloudformation template

-- If you are using your own CloudFormation template, make any changes to the template to create a change set.
+- If you are using **your own CloudFormation template**, make any changes to the template to create a change set.

-- For the sample CloudFormation template used in this blog,
+- **For the sample CloudFormation template** used in this blog, you have 2 options :
-  - simply replace its content with [this already modified template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/cloudformation-templates/VPC_AutoScaling_With_Public_IPs-3-subnets.json).
-Make sure the name of template file is same(*VPC_AutoScaling_With_Public_IPs.json*), as workflow has filename mentioned in it, or
+  - simply **replace its content** with [this already modified template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs-3-subnets.json).
+Make sure the name of template file is same(*VPC_AutoScaling_With_Public_IPs.json*), as workflow has filename mentioned in it,

+      OR

-  - you can make following changes to the template :
+  - you can **make following changes** to the template :

     Add following JSON code to the sample CloudFormation template under `Resources` section.